85°F Knoxville

 pnputil /scan-devices

 No firmware files needed.
 No proprietary tools.
-Just a standard USB DFU command.
+No Lenovo support case.
+Just a standard USB DFU command that works on any DFU-compliant device.

 Outcome